The perfect choice for the cabin, the conference and the city tour, this backpack can flat-pack a 13-inch laptop and more besides

 Lower down that sleeve is also a zipped pocket, though if you fill both of those pockets, the bag does tend to slope forward.
-It also makes it tricker to access the belly of the bag, such as it is.
-Down in that belly is where to store an extra layer, or a laptop charger, but there’s not much room.
-After all, this is a 13-litre backpack – there’s almost nothing to it.
+It also makes it trickier to access the belly of the bag, such as it is.
+Down in that belly is where to store an extra layer or a laptop charger, but there’s not much room.
+After all, this is a 13-liter backpack – there’s almost nothing to it.
 That’s what we like about it, but know that this bag has no space for anything other than essentials; certainly don’t take it shopping.

 Perfect for the cabin, the conference and the city tour, the Thule 13L EnRoute is even small enough to slip into checked luggage to use when you get to the destination.
 Capable of carrying all essentials – bar, perhaps, a DSLR camera – Thule has once again come up with a great design with dozens of uses.

 Price as reviewed: £55 / $65